Philadelphia Parole Violations Lawyer

 Parole is the conditional release of a prisoner from jail after a certain amount of time served.
 The rationale for the early release of the individual is that – as determined by a parole board – prison is no longer the environment best suited for this person, as they have demonstrated good behavior, obeying rules while imprisoned, and are no longer considered a threat to society.
 Of course, this freedom is contingent upon following certain conditions levied by the board.

 When an individual violates these conditions, they are found to be in violation of their parole.
-By violating parole, an individual is putting their freedom in jeopardy as it is very likely that the result will be that they find themselves back behind bars.
+By violating parole, an individual is putting their freedom in jeopardy, as it is very likely that they will find themselves back behind bars.
 If you have been accused of violating your parole, it is essential you retain representation to help you avoid returning to prison.
-The criminal defense attorneys at the Law Offices of Greg Prosmushkin, P.C. will defend you from any charges and work towards maintaining your freedom.
+The Criminal Defense Attorneys at The Law Offices of Greg Prosmushkin, P.C. will defend you from any charges, and work towards maintaining your freedom.

 How Does Parole Work?

-When the parole board grants an individual's petition for parole, it allows for an individual's conditional release from incarceration with certain attached conditions.
-These often include:
+When the parole board grants an individual’s petition for parole, it allows for that individual’s conditional release from incarceration – with certain attached conditions.
+These conditions often include:

-If you are accused of violating your parole it will likely be because your parole officer determined that you did not adhere to these requirements.
+If you are accused of violating your parole, it will likely be because your parole officer determined that you did not adhere to one or more of these requirements.
 You will be required to appear before the parole board or the court at a revocation hearing to defend against these accusations.
 If found to be in violation of your parole, potential consequences include:

 Why Do I Need a Lawyer?